 In order to tap the immense potential of its target audience, the Joint United Nations Programme on HIV/AIDS (UNAIDS) is launching CrowdOutAIDS.org, an online collaborative project to crowdsource its new strategy on youth and HIV.
 This is the first time the UN uses this kind of approach, and it is becoming increasingly popular amongst the philanthropic, socially responsible sector.
 Earlier this year, Lady Gaga used crowdsourcing via Facebook to decide how she should divide a $1 million donation to the Robin Hood Foundation, a New York charity devoted to the poor and homeless.
 Mashable has an article in which it compiles 11 crowdsourcing platforms that have been created to raise funds for worthy projects and engage supporters.

 Noyce Family Faculty Scholar.
 His research in human-computer interaction focuses on the design of crowdsourcing and social computing systems.
 This work has received Best Paper awards and nominations at premier venues in human-computer interaction and social computing (ACM UIST, ACM CHI, ACM CSCW, AAAI ISWSM).
-Michael has been recognized with the NSF CAREER award, as well as the George M. Crowdsourcing: What It Means for Innovation Some have predicted that is the future of the , , and industries.
+Michael has been recognized with the NSF CAREER award, as well as the George M. Crowdsourcing: What It Means for Innovation.
+Some have predicted that is the future of the , , and industries.

 The phenomenon, they argue, will accelerate creativity across a larger network.
 Others, meanwhile, have predicted this practice of opening up a task to the public instead of keeping it in-house or using a contractor will be the demise of those businesses because of the downward pressure on prices.
 If crowdsources a new cell phone on for $20,000, as it did recently, what happens to the old model of paying a design firm millions of dollars for the same project?
 So which is it?
 Your crowdsourcing Platform.
 Your Crowdsourcing Platform.
 Is Crowdsourcing the Future of Advertising.
 5 Creative Uses for Crowdsourcing.
 When Jeff Howe coined the term “crowdsourcing” in a 2006 Wired article his examples were mainly “labor markets for specialized talents,” like iStockphoto, iFilm, and InnoCentive.

 But the business model of outsourcing to the crowd has grown (as has Howe’s article — he published a book on the topic in 2008).
 As open-source software developers learned long ago, asking a pool of people to create something can be faster, cheaper, and more accurate than putting a project in the hands of individuals.
 These five start-ups are doing just that by using crowdsourcing in creative ways.
 1. Maps and Traffic Information - Waze Traffic jams are one place where you can count on people having unexpected free time.